node-schedule/node-schedule/README.md

 It's worth noting that the default value of a component of a recurrence rule is `null` (except for seconds, which is 0 for familiarity with cron).
 If we did not explicitly set `minute` to 0 above, the message would have instead been logged at 5:00pm, 5:01pm, 5:02pm, ..., 5:59pm.
 Probably not what you want.

+### Object Literal Syntax
+To make things a little easier, an object literal syntax is also supported, like in this example which will log a message every Sunday at 2:30pm:

+	var j = schedule.scheduleJob({hour: 14, minute: 30, dayOfWeek: 0}, function(){
+		console.log('Time for tea!');
+	});

 Cron-style Scheduling
 ---------------------
 If you're a fan of cron, you can instead define your recurrence rules using a syntax similar to what you might write in your crontab.
 For example, the above examples rewritten using this style: